 Farhia’s biggest struggle with the transition to online learning has been finding a study space at home, to get the most out of the course content while managing her domestic responsibilities.

 Second-year medical science student Monica Dinh didn’t expect to be sharing her university classes with her mum, the vacuum cleaner, and two younger sisters.
 So far, most of Monica’s work has consisted of conducting experiments and using those results to answer questions.
 Due to COVID-19, Monica now has to adapt to the challenges of a virtual classroom, shared with her family.

-Monica will share her experiences as a student, positive and negative, to ensure others know they are not alone and that we can continue working together to overcome this stressful time.
+Monica will share her experiences as a student and U@Uni Ambassador to ensure others know they are not alone and that we can continue working together to overcome this stressful time.

 Experienced online student Ashley Willcox hopes to share her practical and uplifting knowledge to help other students overcome the challenges presented by the COVID-19 pandemic.
 Despite an acquired brain injury, Ashley’s outstanding accomplishments over a long period of study have culminated in a Masters of Teaching in Secondary Education at the University of Technology Sydney.